stenslae/PulsarSideChannel/pulsar_report.md

 5. **Spectral Ratio Scoring:**
     - Computed the `FFT Ratio` and `PSD Ratio`.
-    - FFT Ratio was scaled loarithmically to normalize it.
+    - Ratios were scaled loarithmically to normalize then.
     - Descrambled signals with the highest FFT and PSD ratios hinted towards the best reconstruction of the original signal.

 6. **Noise Thresholding:**
     - Applied fast pre-filters:
-	    - The FFT, PSD, Envelope median were multiplied by a constant for scaling across noises
+	    - Envelope median was scaled with its height for a minimum envelope scaled with noise.
+      	- PSD and FFT ratios were thresholded to 1.2.
 		- If the envelope, FFT, or PSD values were outside observed sane ranges, seed was skipped or rejected.
 	- This reduced false positives by ensuring sure a seed scored well across all tests, and slightly improved runtime.
+ 	- Hardcoded values were originally used based on scoring trend observation.
+But, more flexible thresholds had to be allowed once expanded to larger signal inputs.

 #### Results